 Valeri guides students through intentional, creative yoga sequences designed to help find space in both the body and mind.
 Her classes provide an opportunity to turn inward, connect with breath, and receive.
 Valeri is passionate about demystifying the practice of yoga and offering an inclusive space for all bodies — she teaches from the heart and invites her students to move intuitively.

 For Valeri, the most important part of teaching is to remain a steadfast student, so you’ll often find her taking a yoga class or workshop.
-Off the mat, she enjoys reading, creating (pretty terrible) pottery at the Perkins Center, tending to her garden, traveling, and giving endless cuddles to her Frenchie.
+Off the mat, she enjoys making pottery at the Perkins Center, tending to her garden, being the hostess with the mostess, traveling, and giving endless cuddles to her Frenchie.